bids-apps/nipypelines/README.md

 positional arguments:
   bids_dir              The directory with the input dataset formatted according to the BIDS standard. output_dir            The directory where the output files should be stored.
-If you are running group level analysis this folder should be prepopulated with the results of theparticipant level analysis.
+If you are running
+                        group level analysis this folder should be prepopulated with the results of the participant level analysis.
   {participant}         Level of the analysis that will be performed.
 Multiple participant level analyses can be run independently (in parallel) using the same output_dir.

 optional arguments:
   -h, --help            show this help message and exit --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
                         The label(s) of the participant(s) that should be analyzed.
 The label corresponds to sub-<participant_label> from the BIDS spec (so it does not include "sub-").
 If this parameter is not provided all subjects should be analyzed.
 Multiple participants can be specified with a space separated list.
   -t TARGET_FILE, --target TARGET_FILE
                         Target in MNI space.
-Best to use the MindBoggle template - OASIS-30_Atropos_template_in_MNI152_2mm.nii.gz
-  --subjects_dir FSDIR  FreeSurfer subject directory --target_surfaces TARGET_SURFS [TARGET_SURFS ...]
+Best to use the MindBoggle template - OASIS-30_Atropos_template_in_MNI152_2mm.nii.gz --subjects_dir FSDIR  FreeSurfer subject directory --target_surfaces TARGET_SURFS [TARGET_SURFS ...]
                         FreeSurfer target surfaces (default ['fsaverage5'])